AhmedTawfiqM/Starter-Android/README.md

 # Installation

 1. clone the project in android studio
-2. change applicationID (packageName ) as you like
+2. change applicationID (packageName ) as you like.
-3. change the project name from main like this title = "Starter Flutter"
+3. change the app ame.
 4. may need to sync , clean then rebuild the project.

 ## :clap: Contribution